 This is a list of accredited loan lenders, who should be the first point of contact for loan applications.

 There has been some confusion over whether lenders require personal guarantees for loans.
-The government has confirmed that lenders are not allowed to take a personal guarantee against a borrower's principle home under the scheme—and many lenders are not requiring personal guarantees of any kind.
+The government has now clarified that lenders should not be requesting any sort of personal guarantee on loans under £250,000.
+It says it has made changes to the process to ensure faster delivery of loans.

 Corporate Financing Facility